 This information explains what happens at a Council meeting.
 While it does not describe all the rules that apply to Council meetings, it should give you an insight.

 The Council meets once every nine weeks, with a break during the summer.
 The meetings are usually held in the Council Chamber at Kilncraigs, Alloa; however meetings may also take place virtually via MS Teams.

 Details of the meeting dates are published the meetings diary section on this site.

 Special Council meetings can be called if a decision is needed before an item can be discussed at an ordinary meeting of the Council.
 Our Standing Orders explain the circumstances and procedures for calling a Special meeting.

-You will not be able to speak at the meeting.
+Unless you have applied for and been granted permission you will not be able to speak at the meeting.
 You may leave and re-enter the meeting at any time.

 Occasionally, for legal reasons or reasons of confidentiality, we may have to take the meeting in private.
 These exempt items are usually the last on the agenda and public and press will be asked to leave the meeting before the debate begins.